ChannelEngine: stock

 Stock buffer

-You can reserve a portion of your stock using the Buffer setting on the channel's Setup page.
-This way, you make sure that not the whole stock, but only the portion of it is communicated as available to the marketplace.
+You can reserve a portion of your stock using the Buffer setting on the channel's Stock step.
+This way, you make sure that not the whole stock, but only a portion of it is communicated as available to the marketplace.
 The rest, i.e.: buffer, stays intact and cannot be sold.

 Stock limit

-You can cap the number of items available for sale using the Limit setting on the channel's Setup page.
+You can cap the number of items available for sale using the Limit setting on the channel's Stock step.
 This way, you make sure that no more than the specified quantity is sold on the marketplace, regardless of your total stock.

 Comments